modyo/modyo-docs/docs/brand/illustrations.md

 </tr>
 <tr>
 <td style="width: 50%;">
-Complex concept representation through metaphor.
+A complex concept represented through a metaphor.
 </td>
 <td style="width: 50%;">
 Representation of a concept using a fantastic scene.